Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Introduction

 \subsection{Relevant Literature}

-We separate the relevant literature into three main parts: applications, relaxation bounds of MESP, and exact and approximation algorithms.
+We review the relevant literature on three aspects: applications, relaxation bounds of MESP, and exact and approximation algorithms.

 {\textbf{Applications:}} MESP dates back to \cite{shewry1987maximum} and has been applied to many different areas.
 One typical application of MESP is the sensor placement \citep{christodoulou2015smarting,bueso1998state}.
-Due to a limited budget, it is desirable to place a small number of sensors to effectively monitor spatial and temporal phenomena, including temperature, humidity, air pollution, etc. Recently, it has been applied to water quality monitoring \citep{o2010experiences}. {MESP has also played an important role in machine learning and data science}, such as feature selection \citep{charikar2000combinatorial,song2010new}, compressive sensing \citep{hoch2014nonuniform,schmieder1993application}, and image sampling \citep{rigau2003entropy,zilly2017glaucoma}.
+Due to a limited budget, it is desirable to place a small number of sensors to effectively monitor spatial and temporal phenomena, including temperature, humidity, air pollution, etc. Recently, it has been applied to water quality monitoring \citep{o2010experiences}.
+MESP has also played an important role in machine learning and data science, such as feature selection \citep{charikar2000combinatorial,song2010new}, compressive sensing \citep{hoch2014nonuniform,schmieder1993application}, and image sampling \citep{rigau2003entropy,zilly2017glaucoma}.

 {\textbf{Relaxation Bounds of MESP:}} It has been proven in \cite{ko1995exact} that solving MESP in general is NP-hard.
-Hence, many efforts have been made to explore its strong relaxation bounds (see, e.g., \citealt{anstreicher1996continuous,anstreicher1999using, anstreicher2004masked, anstreicher2018efficient,anstreicher2018maximum,ko1995exact,hoffman2001new,lee1998constrained,lee2003linear,anstreicher2018maximum}).
+Hence, many efforts have been made to explore its strong relaxation bounds (see, e.g., \citealt{anstreicher1996continuous,anstreicher1999using, anstreicher2004masked, anstreicher2020efficient,anstreicher2018maximum,ko1995exact,hoffman2001new,lee1998constrained,lee2003linear,anstreicher2018maximum}).
 For example, \cite{ko1995exact} used the eigenvalue interlacing property of symmetric matrices to derive an upper bound for MESP.
-Recent progress \citep{anstreicher2018efficient} proposed a new upper bound, referred to as linx bound, and numerically showed that it dominated other bounds studied in the literature.
-In this paper, we derive a Lagrangian dual bound for MESP and also numerically demonstrate that this new upper bound can be stronger than linx bound among the majority of the testing instances.
+Recent progress by \cite{anstreicher2020efficient} proposed a new upper bound, referred to as linx bound, and numerically showed that it dominated other bounds studied in the literature.
+In this paper, we derive a Lagrangian dual bound for MESP and also numerically demonstrate that this new upper bound can be stronger than the linx bound for some numerical cases (see our numerical study in Section \ref{sec:comp}).